 We compare our method against a \textbf{Randomized Baseline} and an \textbf{Inverse Kinematics (IK) Baseline}.
 The randomized baseline randomly selects a base placement that satisfies all the constraints.
 Within the IK baseline, points are first sampled from the distribution learned by $E_\theta(\cdot)$, and for each point, Pybullet's IK solver is used to find, if any, a base placement and joint positions that make the end-effector reach that point.
 The output is the mean of all the base placements found, ensuring that the solution satisfies the constraints. \cref{tab:scores_v} reports the percentage of points reachable for all three methods, along with the runtimes.

-From the data, it is evident that the IK baseline suffers from long runtime and suboptimal results.
-This is particularly the case in the \emph{Tables B} scene, where there exists multiple ROIs that are far apart.
+We observed that the IK baseline suffers from long runtime and suboptimal results.
+This is particularly the case in \emph{Tables B}, where there exists multiple ROIs that are far apart.
 Additionally, the IK solution may often not produce significantly better results than the random baseline.
 This is because the inverse kinematics computes the base placement solely by a binary state indicating whether a position is reachable.
 That is, it does not incorporate the \emph{probability} that a position is a region of interest.